Latin Cases Explained: An Easy Beginner-Friendly Guide

-Cases are a critical part of Latin grammar, but they can be confusing for beginners.
+The case system is a critical part of Latin grammar, but it can be confusing for beginners.
 This post explains all the Latin cases and their uses – with examples.

-Each case has a lot of different functions, and if I listed all of them this post would never end.
+Each Latin case has a variety of functions, and if I listed all of them this post would never end.
 Neither of us wants that!
 So here I will focus on the most important uses of each case.

 I will focus on what you need to know now, as you are beginning to explore Latin.
 Simple and to the point – no confusing jargon or grammatical hair-splitting.